vlggms/tegustation-bay12/docs/CODE_OF_CONDUCT.md

 		* Repeatedly attempting to compel Developers to block a PR you do not agree with.
 		    * This includes over the course of several PRs.
 * Disobeying development team members' instructions to cease a line of discussion or move discussion elsewhere.
+* Porting features from an author that has expressed displeasure in having their work ported.
 * Any other conduct deemed unhealthy or unhelpful as discussed on a case-by-case basis among the development team.

 The following conduct is unacceptable and will result in up to three strikes, depending on severity as determined by the Head Developer:
 * Derogatory, bigoted or prejudiced language based on race, ethnicity, sex, gender, sexuality, religion, disability, nationality or any other identifiable group.
 * Personal or political attacks.
 * Public or private harassment.
+* Porting features or claiming to be the author of work.
+Plagiarism is not something the TeguStation Maintainers want to support, see or partake in.

 ## Warnings and Punishments